chuahziyang/Personal-Portfolio/content/projects/mtrac.md

-### MTRAC+ is an all in one platform for Transport Operators to manage their Driving Currency, fill MTRAC+ Forms, and allow Commanders to counter-sign MTRAC+ Forms.
-System is currently rolled out to all Transport Operators across the Army, with plans to integrate the platform with RSAF in the future.
-System is hosted on an AWS EC2 Infrastructure.
+### MTRAC+ is an all in one platform built for Transport Operators (Drivers).
+Platform will allow TO's and Commanders to manage administrative procedures directly on the platform.

 ## Stack
 ::stack-bar